nrkno/tv-automation-sofie-code-standard-preset/README.md

 }
 ```

+_Note: If you are using this in a 'binary' package, then you should use `tsconfig.bin` instead of `tsconfig.lib`.
+This adjusts the build and output slightly._

 _Note: replace the {{PACKAGE-NAME}} with the correct package name, i.e. `hyperdeck-connection`_

 Additionally you may want to include a _.gitattributes_ file: